WOLFurriell/StreetFigtherV/README.md

 With the packages imager I got select and extract the text of image and the size of each bar of the bar plot, to do that I use the functions highlight and isoblur, the code can be seen here

 [Image extraction](https://github.com/WOLFurriell/StreetFigtherV/blob/master/pgms%20-GIT/02.Tratamento_Imagens.R)

+In the second step, I did a simple Web Scrapping using rvest to get some additional information